-A daily briefing will be conducted each day at 0930 MDT (0830 PDT) for all agencies via a GoToMeeting.
-During pre-fire season it will be held only on Mondays and Thursdays.
+A daily briefing (recorded) will be conducted each day at 0930 MDT (0830 PDT) for all agencies via a GoToMeeting.
+If there is not sufficient interest in a daily briefing during pre-fire season and low fire-activity periods, it will be held only on Mondays and Thursdays.

 The briefing will include a general discussion of weather conditions and forecasts for the current day, as well a brief discussion of the extended period.
 Model data, satellite loops, and other items of interest will be addressed for the forecast period.
 The briefing will usually be about 10-15 minutes, but may be longer during active fire periods.